panoply/vscode-liquid/readme.md

 # Configuration

 The extension provides 2 different ways for users to configure and control capabilities.
 Depending on how regularly you are working with Liquid should help determine which method is best for you.
-Using `.liquidrc` file is a great option for developers who prefer a single point of control and typically the preferred approach.
-Developers who prefer to keep things in the editor can define all configurations in their workspace/user settings (ie: `.vscode/settings.json`) file.
+Using `.liquidrc` file is a great option for developers who prefer a single point of control and is _typically_ the preferred approach.
+Developers who'd rather keep things to the editor can define all configurations in their workspace/user settings `.vscode/settings.json` file.

 ### Using workspace settings

-Setting configuration using workspace settings is made available to the `liquid` property.
-When a `.liquidrc` file is present in your projects root then that will take precedence over the `liquid.format.*` options defined in workspace/user settings unless formatting has been disabled (ie: the `liquid.format.enable` option is set to `false`).
+Setting configuration using workspace settings is made available on the `liquid` property.
+When a `.liquidrc` file is present in your projects root then that will take precedence over the `liquid.format.*` options defined in workspace/user settings.

 Refer to [Workspace Settings](#workspace-settings) for defaults.